dz902/flink-cdc-multi/README.md

     - Even if we could load it in the `plugins` directory, the configurations are not loaded this way, still need this at least for this version of EMR
     - `sudo mv /usr/lib/flink/plugins/s3/*.jar /usr/lib/flink/lib`
     - `sudo rmdir /usr/lib/flink/plugins/s3`
-- Run using recommended application mode
+- Run using Per-Job mode
-  - `flink run-application -t yarn-application -Dyarn.application.name=job-name ./flink-cdc-multi.jar`
+  - `flink run -t yarn-per-job -Dyarn.application.name=job-name ./flink-cdc-multi.jar`
 - CLI Options
   - `--config s3://mybucket/myconfig.json` (can also be local for testing, or HDFS)
     - See [example-configs](/src/resources/example-configs) for examples